 - Innovation – new technology or a new way of looking at the world

-Cash rewards of £75 will be awarded to 12 selected entries with a top prize of £250 for the front cover image.
-Winners will also have their work displayed at an exhibition (further details to be confirmed) and the 2022 calendar will be sustainably printed and distributed to a wide network of stakeholders in Scotland.
+Cash rewards of £50 will be awarded to 12 selected entries with a top prize of £200 for the front cover image.
+Winners will have their work displayed at an exhibition (further details to be confirmed).
+The 2023 calendar will be sustainably printed and distributed to a wide network of stakeholders in Scotland.